Biodiversity

 Article 1 (Purpose)

-The DIC Group is dedicated to complying with all relevant national, and international laws and regulations concerning biodiversity conservation, environmental protection, and natural resource management.
-When there is a conflict between national law and international law, we seek ways to respect internationally recognized rules to the greatest extent possible.
+The DIC Group complies with all national and international laws and regulations concerning biodiversity preservation, environmental protection and natural resources management.
+When a conflict between national law and international law arises, we seek ways to respect internationally recognized rules to the extent possible.

 Article 3 (Biodiversity Assessment)

-The DIC Group conducts assessments on the impact of our business on biodiversity and works to mitigate negative impacts based on the outcome of these assessments.
+The DIC Group assesses the impact of its business on biodiversity and capitalizes on the results thereof to mitigate negative effects.

 Article 4 (Local Care)

-The DIC Group propels to source raw materials, products, and services in a manner that minimizes negative impacts on biodiversity.
-We use supplier management platforms (e.g. EcoVadis) and questionnaires to assess suppliers and encourage their corporate social responsibility initiatives.
+The DIC Group seeks to procure raw materials, products and services in a manner that minimizes negative impacts on biodiversity.
+We use supplier management platforms (e.g., EcoVadis) and questionnaires to assess suppliers and encourage their corporate social responsibility initiatives.

 Article 6 (Pollution Prevention)

-The DIC Group employs technologies and practices to minimize the release of pollutants, chemicals, and waste materials into the environment, ensuring that our operations do not harm local ecosystems.
-We improve downstream recyclability by using 5R* and circular economy principles.
+The DIC Group employs technologies and practices that minimize the release of pollutants, chemicals and waste materials into the environment, ensuring that its operations do not harm local ecosystems.
+We improve downstream recyclability by applying the “5Rs”* and the principles of a circular economy.

 The DIC Group contributes to the conservation of natural capital through biodiversity-friendly products and services, including sustainable sourcing of raw materials.
-We contribute to industry collaborations with the aim of sustainability benefits.
+We contribute to industry collaborations with the aim of achieving sustainable profits.

 Article 8 (Education and Training)

-We provide education and training programs to our employees and contractors to raise awareness about the importance of biodiversity conservation.
-Our goal is to foster a culture of environmental responsibility within the DIC Group.
+The DIC Group provides education and training programs for its employees and subcontracted companies to raise awareness about the importance of preserving biodiversity.
+Our goal is to foster a culture of environmental responsibility across the DIC Group.

 Article 9 (Reporting and Transparency)

-The DIC Group will maintain transparent communication regarding our biodiversity efforts and performance.
-We will regularly report on our progress and work with stakeholders.
+The DIC Group maintains transparent communication regarding its biodiversity initiatives and performance.
+We regularly report on our progress and engage with stakeholders.

 Article 10 (Continuous Improvement)

-The DIC Group will regularly review and update this Biodiversity Policy to reflect emerging best practices and evolving environmental standards.
+The DIC Group will regularly review and update this policy to reflect emerging best practices and evolving environmental standards.
 We are committed to the continuous improvement of our efforts to protect and enhance biodiversity.

 Article 11 (Community Engagement)

-The DIC Group engages with local communities in our biodiversity conservation initiatives.
-By building strong relationships and understanding local perspectives, we work towards a common goal of protecting our shared environment.
+The DIC Group engages with local communities in promoting its biodiversity preservation initiatives.
+Building strong relationships and understanding local perspectives enables us to work toward the common goal of protecting our shared environment.

 In April 2022, DIC joined the Japan Business Initiative for Biodiversity (JBIB), a group of Japanese companies committed to preserving biodiversity that works actively to collect up-to-date information and network with other members.
 As part of this initiative, the DIC Group is conducting study sessions with outside experts and companies from other industries with the objective of promoting more ambitious efforts to preserve biodiversity.